shivajiva101/KlipperWrt/README.md

 	```

 - Follow the prompted instructions and wait for everything to be installed
-- remove the scripts when done: `rm -rf /root/*.sh`
+- You can remove the scripts, if you want, when done: `rm -rf /root/*.sh`
-- Done!

-- When done and rebooted use `http://openwrt.local` or `http://box-ip`to access the Klipper client
+- When done and rebooted use `http://openwrt.local` or `http://<your-box-ip>` to access the Klipper client
-- Done!

 #### Setting up your `printer.cfg`
 - put your `printer.cfg` inside `/root/klipper_config`